relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 The following fields **must** be part of the Load File and must be mapped to appropriate Relativity fields:

+**Required (absolute musts):**

+1.  `Object Type Identifier` - this is usually called a `Control Number`
-1.  `Trace Monitored Individuals` – list of monitored people associated with each record
+2.  `Trace Monitored Individuals` – list of monitored people associated with each record
+3.  `Trace Document Hash` - uniquely identifies a particular record.
+This will be used by Trace for [de-deduplication purposes](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#deduplication-data-transformation)
+4.  `Trace Data Transformations` - must be set to empty string.
+This ensures that any Data Transformations tags are cleared.
+5.  `Group Identifier` - this must be mapped to a field that is responsible for grouping multiple items together (e.x. email thread id that groups all emails on the email chain together)

+**Recommended:**

-2.  `Trace Data Batch` – name of the batch
+1. `Trace Data Batch` – name of the batch
-3.  `Trace Has Errors` – true/false.
+2. `Trace Has Errors` – true/false.
 True, if particular document has errors (e.g. audio file too big to transcribe, etc…)
-4.  `Trace Error Details` – details of the individual item’s error (stack trace, retry information, etc)
+3. `Trace Error Details` – details of the individual item’s error (stack trace, retry information, etc)
-5.  `Trace Checkout` – must be set to empty string.
+4. `Trace Checkout` – must be set to empty string.
 This ensures Trace can restart indexing and term searching for particular item in case of changes to an existing document (overlay scenario)
-6.  `Trace Rules` – must be set to empty string.
+5. `Trace Rules` – must be set to empty string.
 This ensures that any Rule tags are cleared.
+6. `Trace Rule Terms` – must be set to empty string.
+This ensures that any Rule Terms tags are cleared.
 7. `Trace Terms` - must be set to empty string.
 This ensures that any Term tags are cleared.
-8.  `Trace Document Hash` - uniquely identifies a particular record.
-This will be used by Trace for [de-deduplication purposes](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#deduplication-data-transformation)
-9.  `Trace Data Transformations` - must be set to empty string.
-This ensures that any Data Transformations tags are cleared.
-10.  `Group Identifier` - this must be mapped to a field that is responsible for grouping multiple items together (e.x. email thread id that groups all emails on the email chain together)
+8. `Trace Record Origin Identifier` - this should be an id of a record from it's data origin system.
+Once included, Trace will track this value across all Trace actions on a particular record.
+This helps to reconstruct audit trail for a particular record.

 ![](media/7beaeffb89e2aef4285696f44c7ff423.png)